The sales process in the medical device field is a long and strenuous journey, but being able to close the deal will always be worth the grind.

 Some elements that can help you convince your prospect that they need your product are:

-Gain insight on the types of patients the hospital treats and develop an understanding for the doctors and administration.
+Gain insight into the types of patients the hospital treats and develop an understanding of the doctors and administration.
 Keep in mind that the patient’s health is always the top priority.

 Don’t just ramble on about your product, you will lose the physician’s attention.
-Instead, show him that you are aware of who their patients are and what they need.
+Instead, show them that you are aware of who their patients are and what they need.

 You will build a strong and trusting relationship with the doctor by seeing eye to eye with them and prioritizing the care of their patients.
 Focusing on patient needs is essential to building relationships in hospitals.